 Academic Societies for the School of Medicine

-The Office of Student Affairs for the School of Medicine is pleased to announce the implementation of the LSU Health Shreveport Academic Societies.
-These six societies will be instituted during the 2021-2022 academic year and are named in honor of former Deans or Chancellors of LSU Health Shreveport.
-The goal of the Academic Societies is to provide mentoring and coaching to all medical students during their four years of medical school.
+The Office of Student Affairs for the School of Medicine has implemented six academic societies that are named in honor of former Deans or Chancellors of our school.
+The goal of the academic societies is to provide mentoring and coaching to all medical students during their four years of medical school.

 DEBBIE CHANDLER, MD, MBA